 Daniel J. Eck, Ruth G. Shaw, Charles J. Geyer, and Kingsolver, Joel G. (2015).
 An Integrated Analysis of Phenotypic Selection on Insect Body Size and Development Time.
 Evolution, 69, pgs 2525-2532.

 Daniel J. Eck and Charles J. Geyer (2019+).
-Computationally efficient likelihood inference in exponential families when the maximum likelihood estimator does not exist.
+Computationally efficient likelihood inference in exponential families when the maximum likelihood estimator does not exist and Supplementary Materials.